 Disneyland has been closed since the coronavirus pandemic hit the U.S. in March of 2020.
 The park is best known as “the House the Mouse built” and it is set to become the first mass-vaccination site in Orange County that will distribute the Pfizer coronavirus vaccine.

-Government officials announced on January 11th that Disneyland will be the first “Super Point-of-Dispensing” (POD) site in the county when it begins operations in a few days.
+Government officials announced on January 11th that Disneyland was the first “Super Point-of-Dispensing” (POD) site in the county when it begins operations in a few days.
 “The Disneyland Resort, the largest employer in the heart of Orange County, has stepped up to host the county’s first Super POD site — undertaking a monumental task in our vaccination distribution process,” acting chairman Andrew Do, Orange County Supervisor, representing the First District, said in a statement.

 “Coronavirus has brought both a public health crisis and economic devastation.
 With this super site, we will begin to overcome both“